josh-wong/josh-wong.github.io/docs/blog/posts/2023-01-11-idle-raspberry-pi-4-resurrected.md

   - ubuntu
 ---

-# Idle Raspberry Pi 4... resurrected!
+# Resurrecting my Raspberry Pi 4
 In October 2022, the fan on my Raspberry Pi 4 started making a loud clicking noise, so I unplugged the device and promptly forgot about it since I was busy.
 Since I didn’t have plans on my first day off for the 2023 New Year holiday break, I decided to get my Raspberry Pi 4 running again.

 <!-- more -->